Wahoo KICKR Move vs. Tacx NEO 3M: Which One to Buy?

 • No race mode

-• Bad portability due to the lack of a carry handle
+• Poor portability due to the lack of a carry handle

 • More expensive

-• WiFi and Direct Connect require buying a separate adaptor
+• WiFi and Direct Connect require a separate adaptor

 Features Comparison

 Let me now compare both smart bike trainers in depth.
-Remember that firmware updates could add virtual shifting, race mode, and auto-calibration to KICKR in the following weeks.
+Keep in mind that firmware updates might add virtual shifting, race mode, and auto-calibration to KICKR in the coming weeks.

 Race Mode

-In race mode, the power data is transmitted at 10Hz through Bluetooth and 4Hz through ANT+.
-This high-frequency data transmission enables you to react swiftly during races since your power information gets updated 10 times (or 4 times) per second.
+In race mode, power data is transmitted at 10Hz via Bluetooth and 4Hz via ANT+.
+This high-frequency data transmission lets you react faster during races because your power data updates 10 times (or 4 times) per second.

-The race mode is currently only available in the KICKR Move, but it might be added via firmware updates to Tacx NEO 3M.
+The race mode is currently only available on the KICKR Move, but it might be added through firmware updates to the Tacx NEO 3M.

 Winner: Wahoo KICKR Move